MAILING ADDRESS: 1120 SW 5th Ave, Room 1000, Portland, OR 97204

 Overview: Thanks to ratepayers’ investment in the $1.4 billion Big Pipe project – the largest public works project in Portland history that was completed in 2011 - almost all combined sewer overflows (CSOs) to the Willamette River have been eliminated.
 With that drop in sewage exposure comes a drop in E. coli bacteria – an indicator of fecal matter and the single biggest health concern for swimming and other direct contact recreation, according to the state Department of Environmental Quality.

 Other E. coli sources include poop from wildlife and pets (thank you for picking up after your dog).
 Because of the public’s interest in recreation on the Willamette River, Environmental Services tests for bacteria weekly during the summer – it’s one way you can be assured of bacteria levels and see and experience the results of your investment in the Big Pipe project.
-Find out test results below.
+Find out test results by clicking on the map or the list of sites below.

 Keep in mind many factors affect your safety on the river, including temperature, currents and debris in the river as well as your skills and ability in the water.
 Remember, cold water is healthy for fish, but it can be uncomfortable and even unsafe for people.
 Know the water, know your abilities, and stay safe while enjoying the river.